-Sonic Planetarium: Satellite Pipes is a site-specific variation of Sonic Planetarium for Aidekman Art Center at Tufts University as part of TuftsPUBLIC: Wave Farm in Residence and is on view November 2018 to May 2019. [visiting information here]
+Sonic Planetarium: Satellite Pipes is a site-specific variation of Sonic Planetarium for Tufts University Art Galleries as part of TuftsPUBLIC: Wave Farm.

 The seven silver cylinders hanging from the Art Center’s atrium ceiling channel audio representing satellites and other orbiting objects which are within radio transmission range of Tufts University in real time.
 Each pipe is assigned a category of orbiting object and named after the stars in the constellation Orion.
 The gallery map and descriptions below detail the source and type of each sound.